Saint Joseph's Mission (Williams Lake): Sexual abuse trials

 In 1959, Oblate priest Harold McIntee began to work at the school.
 While at the school, he would sneak into the boys dormitory at night and fondle the students.
 When the boys asked him to stop, he claimed that he was checking them for lice.
 He remained at the school until 1963, when he transferred to a different school.
 In 1988, the Royal Canadian Mounted Police investigated McIntee's actions, resulting in McIntee being charged and convicted of sexual assault in the cases of 17 boys over a period of 25 years, of which thirteen charges related to his work at the school.
 He was sentenced to two years in prison and three years of probation.

 From 1961 to 1967, Father Hubert O'Connor served as principal of the school.
 In 1996, he was convicted of committing rape and indecent assault on two young aboriginal women during his time as principal.
-His affair with one of the indigenous girls caused her to give birth to a child, for which O'Connor arranged an adoption.
+His rape of one of the Indigenous girls caused her to give birth to a child, for whom O'Connor arranged an adoption.
 During the trial, O'Connor claimed that the sexual relations were consensual.
 He was sentenced to two-and-a-half years in prison.
-After serving six months in prison, he won a new trial, and the charges were later dropped in exchange for O'Connor going to a healing circle in Alkali Lake, British Columbia.
+After serving six months, he won a new trial, and the charges were later dropped in exchange for O'Connor attending a healing circle in Alkali Lake, British Columbia.

 In 1964, Oblate priest Glenn Doughty began working at the school.
 In 1990, he was arrested and charged with five counts of indecent assault and five counts of gross indecency.
-In 1991, he pled guilty to four charges that related to his conduct at St. Joseph's School.
+He pled guilty to four charges that related to his conduct at St. Joseph's School in 1991.
 He was sentenced to one year in prison.
-In 2000, he was charged with 36 further offences relating to his time at St. Joseph's and at Kuper Island Indian Residential School, which resulted in another three years in prison.
+In 2000, he was charged with 36 further offences from to his time at St. Joseph's and at Kuper Island Indian Residential School, and these resulted in another three years in prison.

 In the late 1960s and early 1970s, Edward Gerald Fitzgerald worked as a dorm supervisor at the school.
 In 2003, he was charged with ten counts of indecent assault, three counts of gross indecency, two counts of buggery, and six counts of common assault, in relation to his time at the Fraser Lake school and the St. Joseph School.
-However, by this point, he lived in Ireland, which had no extradition treaty with Canada at the time.
+However, by that time, he lived in Ireland, which had no extradition treaty with Canada at the time.
 As a result, he did not stand trial for the charges.

 Several other former school employees faced investigations in the 1980s and the 1990s, but the remainder of the charges were not pursued in court.